 - Depression is like a bottom-less cup where any love poured in evaporates, not through their ill will but because of their depression.

 - In the moment of self-chosen death, many suicide victims have tunnel vision and do not think of the people they leave behind.

-I had some in depth conversations with my mum following her first few suicide attempts.
-I was 19 weeks pregnant at the time and was furious that she would have me go through grief while being pregnant with the twin girls.
+I had some in-depth conversations with my mum following her first few suicide attempts.
+At the time I was 19 weeks pregnant and was furious that she would have me go through grief while being pregnant with the twin girls.
 “I just wanted to end this pain, it had nothing to do with you or anyone else” – my mother’s words when we were talking about her previous attempts.
 “I know grief would be hard at the beginning but it will get easier with time,” she added… I shook my head in disbelief.
 She must be out of her mind.